 Students are required to attend school for 180 per school year.
-While most of our schools are on a calendar that runs approximately from the beginning of August until the following May, we have six schools on a modified (year-round) calendar.
+While most of our schools are on a calendar that runs approximately from the end of August until the beginning of June, we have six schools on a modified (year-round) calendar.

 How many magnet programs are there?

 There are 66 magnet programs in 55 schools (21 elementary schools, 18 middle schools and 16 high schools).

 How many employees does the school district have?

 There are a total of 31,797 employees working for BCPS.
 Of those, 25,493 are permanent employees (instructional staff, administrators, and clerical, support staff, etc.).
 The other 6,304 are the total number of substitute and temporary employees.

 What's the entry-level and average salary for teachers?

 The starting salary for a newly hired Broward public school teacher ranges from $40,000 to $79,250, depending on their education and experience.